 Includes 8 standards that support an outcome where services are provided in a clean, safe environment that is appropriate to the age/needs of the consumer, ensure physical privacy is maintained, has adequate space and amenities to facilitate independence, is in a setting appropriate to the consumer group and meets the needs of people with disabilities.
+Standards applicable to this service fully attained. --- -- -- --

 There are documented processes for the management of waste and hazardous substances in place and incidents are reported in a timely manner.
 Chemicals are stored safely throughout the facility.
 The building holds a current warrant of fitness.
 Residents can freely mobilise within the communal areas with safe access to the outdoors, seating and shade.
 Resident bedrooms are personalised.
-Some rooms have an ensuite.
+Some rooms are shared, and some have an ensuite.
 There is access to an adequate number of communal toilet/shower facilities.
 Documented policies and procedures for the cleaning and laundry services are implemented with appropriate monitoring systems in place to evaluate the effectiveness of these services.
 Systems and supplies are in place for essential, emergency and security services.
-There is at least one staff member on duty with a current first aid certificate.
+There is at least one staff member on duty with a current first aid certificate